Nitestack/dotfiles/README.md

 </div>

 > [!WARNING]
 > This repository is primarily intended for NixOS and NixOS WSL.
 While I could have included more features on Windows, they may not perform as well as they do on NixOS (WSL).
-Tools like Neovim, WezTerm and others are technically functional on Windows, but they are slower.
+Tools like Neovim and others are technically functional on Windows, but they are slower.
 As a result, I've excluded them on Windows.
 If you want to use these tools on Windows, I recommend using NixOS WSL, it's just a better developer experience.

 ## ⚙️ Requirements